HackerSM9/SempChat/README.md

 ### Step 3: Start Chatting! 🟢

-Use the chatbox to send messages to your partner.
+- Use the chatbox to send messages to your partner.

-Messages are instantly visible to both users but vanish once either user leaves.
+- Messages are instantly visible to both users but vanish once either user leaves.

-If either user disconnects or reloads, the entire chat session clears automatically for both participants.
+- If either user disconnects or reloads, the entire chat session clears automatically for both participants.

+> [!Note]
-> Note: Messages and user data are not stored; everything is erased upon exit.
+>  Messages and user data are not stored; everything is erased upon exit.

 ## Privacy Policy (Summary) 📃